 Heraclitus, one of the founders of philosophy, said that "day and night are just two sides of the same coin."
 By this, he meant that opposites are identical.
 This same principle can be applied to human psychology.
 Human psychology can also be seen as two sides of the same coin, one side being light and the other being dark.
 And the representation of the same can be seen in our quotidian nature.
 But what’s interesting about the same is a study which states that 1% of the population is accountable for 63% of all violent crime convictions.
 Studies have also shown that this 1% of the population possesses traits that, in psychology, are classified as the "dark triad."

-Psychologists from Lewis Goldberg to Sigmund Freud strived extremely hard to comprehend human behavior and personality.
+From Lewis Goldberg to Sigmund Freud, psychologists strived hard to comprehend human behavior and personality.
 In this article, we won't be discussing the traditional theories of personality.
 Instead, it will shed some light on the dark facets of the human psyche that have led to many atrocities throughout the ages.

-A theory by Delory L. Paulhus and Kevin M. Williams named "The Dark Triad" describes three notably offensive but non-pathological personality types.
+Delory L. Paulhus and Kevin M. Williams's theory, "The Dark Triad" describes three notably offensive but non-pathological personality types.
 These personality types are narcissism, Machiavellianism, and psychopathy.

 The Dark Triad idea may be seen philosophically as an investigation of the negative aspects of human nature and the repercussions these tendencies have on both individuals and society.
 The article focuses on how these characteristics might lead to harmful behavior and outcomes.
 This begs the issue of whether or not humans can be trusted to behave in a moral manner and whether or not people should be held accountable for their choices and the harm they do.
 The text may also be seen as a criticism of persons in positions of authority and the methods they use to get to it and remain in such positions, as well as the accountability they have to the people they rule.